 The big bus drops us in Daraga around 8PM, and we take Jeepnie into Legaspy.
 With the mood lighting and groovy tunes blasting, you almost think they would be serving cocktails on the Jeepnie.

+We are sitting in the back near the driver, so we pass him the money and pass back the change as people load and unload over the next 20 minutes.
 We have a productive and quick stop in Legaspy; booking air tickets back to Manila, and searching chat rooms for hotels in Donsol, since most of the Lonely Planet numbers don’t work.
 All the hotels use mobile phones, and I book our second night in Donsol by text message.
 The hotel clerk doesn’t want to answer the phone and pay cell phone minutes; since texting is much cheaper.

 Calling ahead, we are lucky to find an available room at Casa Bianca Beach Resort, as everywhere near the Visitor’s Center is full.
 The place is strip down basic, and the food is terrible; although the flaming chicken looks pretty cool.
 The second night we stay at Villa Joli, which has better rooms and an interesting village behind the hotel.